What to expect from Salesforce Summer ‘24

 • Try out different scenarios and ask your team for feedback.
 This helps catch any problems early on so you can fix them before going live.

-Using SFDX tools for Developers
+Using SFDX (and Git) tools for Developers

 • Salesforce DX (SFDX) tools are great for you if you're a Developer.
 They help manage changes and ensure everything goes smoothly when updating your system.